droglenc/NCMTH207/resources/Syllabus-Current.md

 ### Portfolio
 <img class="img-right" src="../img/portfolio.png">
-The portfolio will consist of an analysis using four of the major course topics (one-way ANOVA, two-way ANOVA, simple linear regression, indicator variable regression, logistic regression) of real data of interest to you that you have collected.
-The data may come from your original research or collection, an online data repository or other reputable internet source ([examples here](data_207#possible-sources-of-portfolio-data)), any other reliable source, or extracted from a figure ([example here](digitizing)) or table. **You MAY NOT use data provided to you by another professor, agency, or employer (some exceptions may be made to this rule BUT you MUST clear it with me BEFORE contacting them).** You MAY NOT use data from a textbook.
-The data must be able to be appropriately analyzed by one of the main topics learned in class and **the one-way ANOVA cannot be a subset of the two-way ANOVA and the simple linear regression cannot be a subset of the indicator variable regression**.
+The portfolio will consist of an analysis using four of the five major course topics (one-way ANOVA, two-way ANOVA, simple linear regression, indicator variable regression, logistic regression) of data of interest to you that you have collected.
+The data may come from you, an online data repository or other reputable internet source ([examples here](data_207#possible-sources-of-portfolio-data)), any other reliable source, or extracted from a figure ([example here](digitizing)) or table. **You MAY NOT use data provided to you by another professor, agency, or employer (some exceptions may be made to this rule BUT you MUST clear it with me BEFORE contacting them).** You MAY NOT use data from a textbook.
+The data must be able to be appropriately analyzed by one of the main topics learned in class and **the one-way ANOVA cannot have the same response variable and explanatory variable in the two-way ANOVA and the simple linear regression cannot have the same response variable and equantitative explanatory variable as the indicator variable regression**.

 You must submit an initial proposal to me (see [Dates page](Dates-Current.html)) that briefly describes the data that you will use (including your source for the data), the questions to be asked or hypotheses to be tested with the data, the response and explanatory variables, the types (i.e., quantitative or categorical) of those variable(s), which topic you will use to answer the questions or test the hypotheses, and why you will use that topic.
 Please follow the format shown in [this example proposal](portfolio_proposal_example).
 The initial proposal is worth an **all-or-nothing 10%** of the overall grade for the portfolio. *I strongly urge you to discuss your proposal with me before turning it in.*

 For the final portfolio paper, you will write a report for each data set/topic with the following sections:

 * Introduction: thoroughly describe background information needed to understand the data, why the data are important, why you are interested in the data, what the objectives of the study were (i.e., the research and statistical hypotheses), and what you expect to see and why.
 * Data Collection Methods: thoroughly describe the methodology you (or the authors) used to collect and you used to analyze the data.
-Specifically note your sample size, possibly by groups if appropriate.
+Specifically note your sample size, including by group for the one-way ANOVA, two-way ANOVA, and indicator variable regression.
 * Data Analysis Methods: describe which test you used to examine your hypothesis, discuss any follow-up tests (e.g., multiple comparisons), and declare your rejection level.
 * Assumptions: describe all assumption checking and, if necessary, data transformations (you must both demonstrate that a transformation is needed and that it accomplished meeting the assumptions).
 * Results: describe the results of your analysis.